Toby Greene: AFL career

 In 2017, Greene won the Giants' leading goalkicker award with 45 goals for the season.
-He came equal first with fellow teammates Jonathan Patton and Jeremy Cameron.
+He came equal first with teammates Jonathan Patton and Jeremy Cameron.

 On 17 September 2019, Greene had his one-match suspension upheld by the AFL Tribunal for making contact with the eyes of Lachie Neale, making Greene unavailable for Greater Western Sydney's Preliminary Final match against Collingwood.

 Greene was able to continue with good form in the 2020 AFL season and enhanced his reputation as a match-winner.
 Greene was critical in the Giants' wins over eventual grand finalists Geelong and Richmond with four- and five-goal hauls, respectively, in victories.
 The dynamic forward missed four games due to knee and hamstring issues, but he still polled 12 Brownlow Medal votes—comfortably the most at the club.

-In the 2022 AFL season Toby Greene came back from his suspension with 37 goals for the season., with a season high of 7 goals in round 14 against the Western Bulldogs.
+In the 2022 AFL season, Greene came back from his suspension with 37 goals for the season, with a season-high tally of 7 goals in Round 14 against the Western Bulldogs.
+On 30 August 2023, Greene was selected as the captain in the 2023 All-Australian team.

 Discipline

-During Greene's playing career, he has received a total of 22 AFL Tribunal charges or Match Review Panel citations, six suspensions, and nearly $30,000 in fines.
-He had previously stated in 2017 that he has been unable to contain his rage in certain situations, gaining a reputation for being one of the dirtiest players in the AFL.
+During Greene's playing career, he has received a total of 22 AFL Tribunal charges or match review panel citations, six suspensions, and nearly $30,000 in fines.
+Greene stated in 2017 that he has been unable to contain his rage in certain situations, gaining a reputation for being one of the dirtiest players in the AFL.

-During a one-point victory in the Second Elimination Final of 2021, Greene was reported for making intentional contact with umpire Matt Stevic and was subsequently suspended for three weeks.
-With the Giants deciding not to appeal the suspension, the suspension ruled Greene out of the remainder of the 2021 AFL finals series.
+During a one-point victory in the second elimination final of 2021, Greene was reported for making intentional contact with umpire Matt Stevic and was subsequently suspended for three weeks.
+With the Giants deciding not to appeal the suspension, Greene was out of the remainder of the 2021 AFL finals series.
 Nevertheless, former umpire Shane McInerney—who retired in 2019 after umpiring a record 500 games, including 26 finals—believes Greene was "lucky" to get away with a three-match suspension.
-On 1 September 2021, AFL CEO Gillon McLachlan said he was considering appealing Toby Greene's three-match ban in an attempt to suspend Greene for more matches, saying he found the tribunal decision "perplexing".
-On 7 October 2021 the AFL Appeals Board increased the penalty to a six-game suspension.
+On 1 September 2021, AFL CEO Gillon McLachlan said he was considering appealing Greene's three-match ban in an attempt to suspend Greene for more matches, saying he found the tribunal decision "perplexing".
+On 7 October 2021, the AFL Appeals Board increased the penalty to a six-game suspension.